-Services that are covered for you What you must pay when you get these services Periodontic (treatment of gums) services 50% coinsurance Any cost you pay for supplemental dental services will not count toward your maximum out-of- pocket amount.
+Services that are covered for you What you must pay when you get these services DENTAL BENEFIT We cover up to a maximum of \$1,000 per calendar year for the following covered dental services: In Network Diagnostic x-rays 30% coinsurance Restorative services, such as fillings 30% coinsurance Non-surgical extractions 30% coinsurance Denture repair, reline or adjustment 30% coinsurance Crowns 30% coinsurance Endodontic (root canal) services 50% coinsurance Periodontic (treatment of gums) services 50% coinsurance Any cost you pay for these dental services will not count toward your maximum out-of-pocket amount.
 VISION BENEFIT We cover up to a maximum of \$150 per calendar year toward the purchase of either one pair of eyeglasses or contact lenses (including standard contact lens fit and follow up).
 This is in addition to the \$100 eyeglass/contact lens vision benefit shown in Section 2.1 above.
-Any amount over the approved eyewear allowance Any cost you pay for routine eye examinations, eyeglasses or contact lenses will not count toward your maximum out-of- Please note: Even if the optional supplemental dental and vision benefit package is elected, you are still eligible to purchase either one pair of eyeglasses or one set of contact lenses per calendar year.
-5
+Any amount over the approved eyewear allowance Any cost you pay for routine eye examinations, eyeglasses or contact lenses will not count toward your maximum out-of- Please note: Even if the optional supplemental dental and vision benefit package is elected, you are still eligible to purchase either one pair of eyeglasses or one set of contact lenses per calendar year. pocket amount.